eomasters-repos/eomtbx/README.md

 ==========================

-The EOMasters Toolbox (EOMTBX) is a collection of various tools which help to ease the daily work and to save valuable time while working with SNAP.
+The EOMasters Toolbox (EOMTBX) is a collection of various tools which help to ease the daily work and to save valuable time while working with ESA's SNAP.
 The EOMTBX v1 release will be compatible with ESA's SNAP v10.

 ![about-eomtbx-logo.png](src/main/resources/org/eomasters/eomtbx/about-eomtbx-logo.png)